-Long, Far More Interesting Bio:
+Long, Far More Interesting or at least Fancy-Sounding Bio:

 Nikki’s short children’s fiction has appeared in Boy’s Life and Pockets magazines, among others.
 She also writes literary fiction, poetry, and essays for adults, and has been published in numerous literary journals and anthologies.
-Her essay will be included in the upcoming anthology, Dear Teen Me: Authors Write Letters to Their Teen Selves (Zest books, Nov.
+Her essay was included in the upcoming anthology, Dear Teen Me: Authors Write Letters to Their Teen Selves (Zest books, Nov.
 2012).
 Nikki is represented by Suzie Townsend of New Leaf Literary Agency.

 Nikki attended the University of Texas at Austin for both her BA (French, ‘92), and MA (English – Fiction Writing, ’98).
 She speaks conversational French and limited Spanish, and has spent most of her professional life working with children and young adults.
 After teaching in the New Braunfels Independent School District as a Music and Gifted and Talented teacher, she pursued a career as a Director of Family Ministries at Presbyterian churches.

-Currently, Nikki writes full-time, although she also teaches Zumba dance/aerobics in an attempt to combat the ever-threatening Writer’s Butt.
+Currently, Nikki writes full-time, although she occasionally teaches Zumba dance/aerobics in an attempt to combat the ever-threatening Writer’s Butt.
 She volunteers with students at local schools with the Reading is Fundamental program, and at her own children’s schools in the classrooms and libraries.
 When under extreme stress, or on submission with a novel, she bakes obsessively as a coping technique.
 Her favorite food is ice cream, preferably Blue Bell Moo-llenium Crunch.

 More to come soon!